thosgood/this-weeks-finds/markdown/201-250/week229.md

 double cover of the Riemann sphere as I sketched earlier.
 Then we can use the location of the branch points to calculate a cross ratio.

-But actually, I\'m being a bit sloppy here.
+But actually, I'm being a bit sloppy here.
 To compute a cross ratio from a lattice, we need some extra information to *order* the 4-tuple of branch points.
 In other words, if one of the points S is the origin
 here: